 Corkboards are a necessity for every busy family because they are multi-functional.
-You can tack up monthly calendars, school information and reminders, and printouts of emergency numbers.
+You can tack up monthly calendars, school information and reminders and printouts of emergency numbers.

 When you are streamlining your family's calendar, a computer-generated calendar can be very handy.
 If you have older children or a technology-savvy family, you may enjoy using an online program to sync all your activities and events.
-Homeconvenience.com allows you to enter your family's scheduling information and create a customized calendar.
-The service will also email or text message appointment reminders and allow you to sync your family calendar with your PDA (Microsoft Outlook also has a great calendar/reminder program).

-Customize your family calendar with important activities and events, holidays and school closings, childcare arrangements, after-hours work commitments and other appointments (I recommend printing out the next two months and stapling them to the schedule for the current month).
+Customize your family calendar with important activities and events, holidays and school closings, childcare arrangements, after-hours work commitments and other appointments (I recommend printing the next two months and stapling them to the schedule for the current month).
 Using a different-colored ink for each family member will make it easier to identify at a glance who is scheduled to do what.
 If you're using a computer-generated calendar, you can change the font color or even highlight important dates as needed.
 Once your calendar is up to date, make a few copies and tack one on your corkboard, give one to your spouse, bring one to your office and keep one in the car.

 In deciding what kind of calendar to use, consider what works best with your personality and be honest with yourself about what you know you will do.
 If you are a computer person, you'll probably enjoy the tech-friendly calendars.
 If you are more of a hands-on writing person, go with the dry-erase version.
 Basically, do whatever floats your boat, as long as you've got a functional calendar system to help you know who's floating when and where (and who needs to be rescued from the sea called over-scheduling).

 Be sure to implement a family-wide policy when booking commitments outside of the normal day-to-day schedule: Every member should take the time to check the family schedule before committing to additional activities and events.
-If someone is caught off guard without a schedule in hand, they should respond with a default answer when asked about their availability.
-"I'll have to get back to yon" or "I need to check my schedule" will save you from having to reschedule events and appointments if you discover you're already committed.
+If someone is caught off-guard without a schedule in hand, they should respond with a default answer when asked about their availability.
+"I'll have to get back to you" or "I need to check my schedule" will save you from having to reschedule events and appointments if you discover you're already committed.